Bonaventure sector

 Bonaventure Sector

-Work to deconstruct the Île des Sœurs bypass bridge will be held from November 2023 to December 2024.
+Work to deconstruct the Île des Sœurs bypass bridge was completed in 2024.
+Some landscaping work will be held in 2025.
 The land will be rehabilitated during the reconstruction of the expressway.
 This aspect is still being studied.

 Why is the same work done on the expressway every year?

 The Bonaventure Expressway was built in 1967 and is nearing the end of its service life.
-Pending its reconstruction as an urban boulevard in the coming years and to keep the structure reliable and safe, regular maintenance work is required particularly on the elevated lanes.
+Pending its reconstruction as a boulevard in the coming years and to keep the structure reliable and safe, regular maintenance work is required particularly on the elevated lanes.

-Why are no workers around when work is being done on the elevated lanes?
+Why sometimes are no workers around when work is being done on the elevated lanes?

 Most of the time, work in the sector of the elevated lanes is done on the box beams underneath the road surface.
 Since workers are under the lanes, the lanes must be closed so that traffic does not to impact the work.